We know that you want a chest that you can be proud of – but to get there, your chest workout must be equally pride-worthy!

-The following article highlights five old-but-gold chest busters (and how to perform them for best gains!) that will help you separate your pecs from those of the average bench pressing guy and load some serious muscle mass.
+The following article highlights five old-but-gold must do chest exercises and chest busters (and how to perform them for best gains!) that will help you separate your pecs from those of the average bench pressing guy and load some serious muscle mass.
 Let’s get started!

 1. Barbell Bench Press

 When performed correctly, this popular chest exercise can definitely help you get the huge, mighty chest of your dreams.
 But just as with any other exercise, proper form and solid technique aren’t the only requirements for success.
 In order to reap the benefits of the bench press, you also need the right workout structure.

 First of all, don’t be that guy who neglects the importance of a good warm up and then ends up being unable to give their max or getting injured.
 For the warm up, perform two sets of 15 reps with just the bar, then increase the weight by 25% of your 1RM and perform another 12-15 reps.

 This will stimulate blood circulation and warm up your muscles, preparing them for the working sets, which you will perform in a pyramid to maximally fatigue your pecs.

 Start your first working set with a weight that allows you to get 12 reps with good form, then increase the weight by 20 lbs for the second set and perform 10 reps.
 Increase the weight again by adding 20 lbs and perform 8 reps, then add another 20 lbs and go for 6 sets.

 Again, add 20 lbs and perform 4 reps, then get to the top of the pyramid by adding the final 20 lbs and perform only 1 rep.

 Now it’s time to come back down by reversing your steps.
 Decrease the weight by 20 lbs and perform 4 reps and keep removing 20 lbs on each set and perform the same number of reps you did while coming up the pyramid.
 Take no longer than 2 minutes of rest between sets.